-New data for steel production and verified CO2 emission for 2013 were provided.
-Accordingly, recalculation were performed for the year 2013.
+New data for CO2 emissions from limestone and dolomite use in steel production are included in total CO2 emissions for the period 2012 - 2014.
+Accordingly, recalculation were performed for the period 2012 - 2014.

 More information for uncertainty estimation associated with activity data is required, regarding more accurate and transparent uncertainty analysis.